chrisvanpatten/facebook-conversion-pixel/readme.txt

 * Excluded Revision and Navigation Menu post types from the plugin options page

 = 1.2 =
-* Updated plugin to use new CMB2 version of Custom Metaboxes and Fields
+* Updated plugin to use new CMB2 version of Custom Metaboxes and Fields library

 == Screenshots ==
 1. Paste in your Facebook Conversion Pixel code and check the Insert Code checkbox to insert it.